matter-labs/zksync-web-era-docs/docs/dev/tutorials/README.md

 # Tutorials

-In this section we will explore various tutorials on how to build on zkSync.
+In this section, we will explore various tutorials on how to build on zkSync.

 ## Table of contents